Who is Receivables Outsourcing, Inc.?

 Should I contact or pay Receivables Outsourcing, Inc.?

-The best way to deal with Receivables Outsourcing is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Receivables Outsourcing, Inc. for millions of clients nationwide.
+The most effective way to deal with Receivables Outsourcing is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Receivables Outsourcing, Inc. on behalf of their clients.

 Will Receivables Outsourcing, Inc. sue me or garnish my wages?

-It’s possible that a collection agency will sue you, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
+It’s possible that a third-party collection agency will sue you, but if you work with a law firm like Lexington Law, you have nothing to worry about.
+They aid you in disputing the collection account with credit bureaus, with the possibility of having it removed from your credit history.
 It’s also quite possible that you will never hear from or have to deal with Receivables Outsourcing, Inc. again.

 Receivables Outsourcing, Inc. Complaints